 What are the pros and cons if I expose entity keys in the URL?

-by jaycee_rowe , in category: SEO , a year ago
+by jaycee_rowe , in category: SEO , 2 years ago

 What are the pros and cons if I expose entity keys in the URL?